kyma-project/istio/docs/user/migration/external-name-alias.md

 ## VirtualService

-According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), the destination of a VirtualService cannot point to the Service of type ExternalName.
+According to [Istio 1.21 Upgrade Notes](https://istio.io/latest/news/releases/1.21.x/announcing-1.21/upgrade-notes/), the destination of a VirtualService cannot point to a Service of type ExternalName.
 The limitation exists in the traffic coming from the internal mesh clients.
 Upgrade notes for version 1.21 describe a migration path by creating a ServiceEntry, although in currently released Istio versions it has no effect.
-Routing to the Service of type ExternalName, which aliases another type of Service, will also not work.
+Routing to a Service of type ExternalName, which aliases another type of Service, will also not work.
-Instead, it has to point to the actual host aliased by the Service of type ExternalName.
+Instead, it must point to the actual host aliased by the Service of type ExternalName.

-The following configuration will not work:
+The following configuration will **not** work:

 ```yaml
 apiVersion: v1